Carnivorous Sundew Drosera Capensis Alba

 💧💧💧 (High)

-Keep the soil consistently moist but not waterlogged.
-Use rainwater or distilled water, as tap water can contain minerals that might harm the plant.
-During warmer months, you may need to water more frequently to maintain the moisture level.
+This plant loves moisture!
+Keep the soil consistently damp but not waterlogged.
+Use rainwater or distilled water for best results, as tap water can contain minerals that might harm the plant over time.

 🌡️🌡️▫️ (Average)